 Authoring Learning Objectives

-Though some educators use the terms interchangeably, learning objectives and learning outcomes are different, yet related things.
-A learning outcome describes a final state goal or a proficiency that learners will achieve or gain from a learning experience.
-In contrast, a learning objective is a specific and measurable statement to help learners fulfill that defined learning outcome in a step-wise or incremental fashion via instruction and student performance.
+Though some educators use the terms interchangeably, learning objectives and learning outcomes are different yet are related.
+A learning outcome describes a final state goal or proficiency that learners will achieve or gain from a learning experience.
+In contrast, a learning objective is a specific and measurable statement to help learners fulfill that defined learning outcome step-wise or incrementally via instruction and student performance.

 Having these definitions in mind, designing curriculum, creating courses, developing lectures, and setting up assignments all begin with SMART (Specific, Measurable, Achievable, Relevant, and Timely/Transparent) course-level and lesson-level learning objectives.
 A successful learning outcome connects course and lesson learning objectives together to help achieve overall course goals.